mikerr/pihome/README.md

 resizeimage.pl - shrinks an .img file by eliminating free space ( to fit on smaller SD card)

-fbi-pi

-fbi-pi.sh - show images on the framebuffer  with fade
+fbi-pi - show images on the framebuffer  with fade